jimblandy/thread-memory/README.md

 This repository includes a C program and a script meant to measure the minimal overhead of a thread on Linux.

+On my machine, these data suggest that each new thread costs around 8KiB of RSS, even if that thread does almost nothing.
+A modification of the code here (see the comments) suggests that each of these threads consumes around 11KiB of memory in the kernel.

-You'll need to have the Linux `pmap` utility installed.
+To run this script, you'll need to have the Linux `pmap` utility installed.
 On Fedora, this is included in the `procps-ng` package.

 The C program `thread-memory.c` creates a given number of threads that simply indicate that they've started running, and then block in a system call.
 The main